 This internationally recognized program allows officers and community members to interact with one another in a relaxed, no pressure environment.
 Community members are encouraged to talk to officers about anything and everything that is on their mind, regardless if it has any connection to law enforcement.

-In partnership with the Department of Housing and Residential Education, this program brings information to students about the environment of alcohol consumption on a college campus.
-This program provides information on understanding the physiological effects of over-consumption, impaired driving, and also provides students with the opportunity to explore the social norms that drive alcohol consumption in a college environment.
+In partnership with Carolina Housing, this program brings information to students about the environment of alcohol consumption on a college campus.
+This program provides information on understanding the physiological effects of over-consumption and impaired driving, and also provides students with the opportunity to explore the social norms that drive alcohol consumption in a college environment.

 Officers equipped with engraving tools will speak to students about the importance of larceny reduction strategies while engraving Owner Applied Numbers (OANs) on personal items (computers, phones, tablets, etc.)